Charley Valera

-During the Pandemic of 2020, Valera teamed up with rock 'n roll's premier Lighting Director, Cosmo Wilson.
-Together they have chronicled the continued memoirs from Cosmo Wilson's more than 40 years in the music industry.
+During the pandemic of 2020, Valera teamed up with rock 'n roll's premier lighting director Cosmo Wilson.
+Together they have chronicled the continued memoirs from Wilson's more than 40 years in the music industry.
 Lighting for millions of fans, such artists as AC/DC, Aerosmith, Foreigner, Rolling Stones and dozens more.

 Valera is a pilot and aviation enthusiast has been invited to speak on topics of his books and aviation.
 Valera is also an affiliate Gulf Coast Writers Association in Southwest Florida.